valor-software/ng2-select/README.md

 2. Please **always** write steps to reproduce the error.
 That way we can focus on fixing the bug, not scratching our heads trying to reproduce it.

 Thanks for understanding!

+# Migration from Valor's ng2-select

+1. Import our library in your package.json instead of ng2-select
+2. Rename ng2-select.css to ng-next-select.css

+TODO

 ### License